 Abstract

 The widespread use of High-Throughput Sequencing (HTS) for detection of plant viruses and sequencing of plant virus genomes has led to the generation of large amounts of data and of bioinformatics challenges to process them.
 Many bioinformatics pipelines for virus detection are available, making the choice of a suitable one difficult.
 A robust benchmarking is needed for the unbiased comparison of the pipelines, but there is currently a lack of reference datasets that could be used for this purpose.
 We present 7 semi-artificial datasets composed of real RNA-seq datasets from virus-infected plants spiked with artificial virus reads.
 Each dataset addresses challenges that could prevent virus detection.
 We also present 3 real datasets showing a challenging virus composition as well as 8 completely artificial datasets to test haplotype reconstruction software.
+With these datasets that address several diagnostic challenges, we hope to encourage virologists, diagnosticians and bioinformaticians to evaluate and benchmark their pipeline(s).

 Introduction

+Viruses are responsible for epidemics in a wide variety of crops and pose a major threat to agriculture and food security worldwide (Domingo and Holland, 1997).
+RNA viruses are the most common virus group infecting plants.
+Within their host, they exhibit a high level of genetic diversity that is mainly due to the low fidelity of their RNA-dependent RNA polymerases, their high mutation rates, their short generation times and large population sizes (Elena and Sanjuán, 2007).
+The constant maintenance of genetic diversity within the virus population allows it to adapt quickly to changing environments, for instance by overcoming plant resistance genes or emerging in a new host (García-Arenal and McDonald, 2003; Longdon et al., 2014).
+Being able to perform a reliable and accurate diagnostic is therefore crucial to implement effective management practices, reduce disease spread and prevent epidemics.
+Traditional diagnostic methods include transmission electron microscopy (TEM), which allows to visualize viral particles, but also serological and molecular methods such as Enzyme-Linked ImmunoSorbent Assay (ELISA), Polymerase Chain Reaction (PCR), Reverse Transcription PCR (RT-PCR) or quantitative PCR (qPCR), which allow the detection and/or quantification of a particular virus species or strain.
+While these methods show high sensitivity, specificity and reproducibility, they rely on our knowledge and characterization of the virus as well as the availability of antibodies or specific primers (Massart et al., 2014).
+Moreover, they are extremely sensitive to the presence of genetic variants, which appear frequently in RNA virus populations through mutations, recombination or reassortment.